-The water parks in Malaga compete with the beaches during the summer months for visitors eager to spend a day of refreshing fun, offering large fresh water pools, with a host of water attractions for the entire family.
+The Costa del Sol Water Parks compete with the beaches during the summer months for visitors eager to spend a day of refreshing fun, offering large fresh water pools, with a host of water attractions for the entire family.

 If you are willing to shell out a considerable amount paying the entrance fee for a family of 4, you can be enjoying all kinds of slides, children’s areas, relaxation areas and of course a variety of restaurants.

 You don’t even have to bring your sun cream, because (depending on the water park) you can also buy it there, along with your swimming costume.

 We present you the three big water parks on the Costa del Sol, as well as another equally fun modality, the floating water parks, come and join us!